Unlim8ted-Studio-Productions/Square-Pixels/README.md

 - [ ] add darkness wherever the player has not yet explored and a map
 - [ ] Finish settings
 - [ ] Add more world options
+- [ ] add saving/loading game
+- [ ] add the code to load new chunks
 - [ ] Add pre-built characters
 - [ ] Add item drop and implement with inventory
 - [ ] Add crafting and item placing